jackyspeed/aboutzhangshu/index.md

 ### Fundings

-#### Principal investigator:
+#### As principal investigator:

  - 2020.01 – 2022.12,  Deep Learning and Knowledge Graph Augmented Underwater 3D Scene Perception, National Natural Science Foundation of China, China.
  - 2019.05 – 2021.04,  Deep Learning and SLAM enhanced Human-Robot Interaction for Underwater ROV Control in Virtual Reality,  China Postdoctoral Science Foundation, China.

-#### Participant:
+#### As participant:

-- National Major Scientific Instruments and Equipments Development Project of National Natural Science Foundation of China, China.
+- Research in Underwater 3D reconstruction, funded by the National Major Scientific Instruments and Equipments Development Project of National Natural Science Foundation of China, China.
-- Shandong Provincial Natural Science Foundation, China.
+- Research in VR enhanced Human-Robot Interaction for underwater ROV, funded by the Shandong Provincial Natural Science Foundation, China.
-- The Engineering and Physical Sciences Research Council (EPSRC), UK.
+- Research in 4D face capture, funded by the Engineering and Physical Sciences Research Council (EPSRC), UK.
-- EU FP7 Framework Programme, EU.
+- Research in Robot aided rehabilitation, funded by the EU FP7 Framework Programme, EU.

 ---